Eroica/eroica.github.io/_posts/2020-01-29-Java-Launcher-Unicode-Arguments.md

 (3) Using another Java launcher: Janel
 --------------------------------------

 I found [Janel](https://sourceforge.net/projects/janel/) thankfully while researching this problem.
 It replaces the `.exe` with a launcher that will correctly pass over Unicode arguments to your program.
+In the end I went with this solution, and added a Gradle task to do the replacement after packaging:

+{% highlight groovy %}
+task copyAssets(type: Copy) {
+    copy {
+        from "src/An Image Viewer.lap"
+        into "build/jpackage/An Image Viewer/"
+    }
+    delete "build/jpackage/An Image Viewer/An Image Viewer.exe"
+    copy {
+        from "src/JanelWindows64.exe"
+        rename {
+            "An Image Viewer.exe"
+        }
+        into "build/jpackage/An Image Viewer/"
+    }
+}
+{% endhighlight %}

 If you use `jpackage` to create a stand-alone version of your program (i.e. with bundled JRE), you may need to also use this [Shadow Jar plugin](https://imperceptiblethoughts.com/shadow/) for your program's JAR file.
 Otherwise Janel would not find the correct `main` implementation (in the case of Kotlin).
 The [badass-runtime plugin](https://badass-runtime-plugin.beryx.org/releases/latest/) (which I use for `jpackage`) will automatically use this if available.